How to attach the lines to a kite

 Now that the kite lines are correctly laid out on the sand, you must learn how to tie a Lark's Head Knot (also known as Cow Hitch Knot) before attaching the lines to your kite:

-3. Pinch your thumb and forefinger together, over the sides of the new loop;
+- Pinch your thumb and forefinger together over the sides of the new loop;

-Make sure all lines have the same length and, if possible, replace the whole set if you find problems in a single line.
+Make sure all lines have the same length and, if possible, replace the whole set if you find problems with a single line.